 The soap-making process has evolved over the years, but one seemingly archaic ingredient still remains the cornerstone of soap production: lye.

 Lye, or sodium hydroxide, is the key ingredient in soap making, even though it is a caustic and somewhat dangerous element.
-When making your soap, be sure to use caution when working with lye and wear appropriate safety gear, like gloves, goggles, and a mask.
+Getting the quantity right is quite important, so make use of a digital soap making scale to measure the ingredients.
+Also, be sure to use caution when working with lye and wear appropriate safety gear, like gloves, goggles, and a mask.